MoneySmart Financial is an Exempt Financial Adviser and Registered Insurance Broker licensed by Monetary Authority of Singapore ("MAS").

 Comparison of CareShield Life Supplements

-At the moment, there are only a couple of private insurers (Great Eastern, Singlife or Income Insurance) who offer CareShield Life supplements, which makes it easier for you to do a comparison to arrive at a decision.
+At the moment, there are only a couple of private insurers (Great Eastern, Singlife or Income Insurance) who offer CareShield Life Supplements, which makes it easier for you to do a comparison to arrive at a decision.
 The premiums and payouts will differ according to various factors like gender and age.
-We’ll use a simple example in this comparison to illustrate the estimated premiums and payouts, to help you visualise things clearer.
-As we look at the 3 options, there are advantages and disadvantages; we see that Income Care Secure is more wallet-friendly, while Great Eastern’s CareShield Advantage and Singlife’s Careshield Plus may cost a little bit more, it provides a more comprehensive coverage and flexibility.
+We’ll use a simple example in this comparison to illustrate the estimated premiums and payouts, pointing out the relevant advantages and disadvantages that each insurer's Supplement scheme brings.

 *The below annual premiums and estimated payouts quoted are based on a 35-year-old female or male example, as per the data provided by Great Eastern, Income Insurance and Singlife on 3 January 2024.